-This week’s feature includes reviews for Rememory, The Delinquent Season, The Odyssey, The Ghost of Charnel House, Justice League, Fantastic Journey To Oz, and Brigsby Bear.
+This week’s feature sees the release of Rememory, The Delinquent Season, The Odyssey, The Ghost of Charnel House, Justice League, Fantastic Journey To Oz, and Brigsby Bear.

 30th July – Rememory